estructura-app-vue

 src/views/Main views associated with routes.

-src/router/Route configuration with Vue Router.
+src/router/Routing system configuration with Vue Router.

 src/services/Modules for accessing APIs or external logic.

-src/composables/Reusable functions with the Composition API.
+src/composables/Reusable functions with Composition API.

 src/utils/General utility functions, like validations or formatting.